openvocs/openvocs/Handbook_DRAFT/User_Handbook_v1_2.md

 - The tile will change to a green frame, to indicate the selection.
 - In addition a drop-down menue will appear.
 - From that menue, a voice loop can be selected.
-- Note: Only the voice loops that are linked before for that role will be available.
+- **Note**: Only the voice loops that are linked before for that role will be available.
 - The selection of the tile will end automatically when a new voice loop was selected or when clicking on the surrounding areas around the drop-down menue.

 #### Import and Export Configurations
-- When clicking on the OPENVOCS logo in the lower-left corner one ca find the options to import or export saved configurations.
+- When clicking on the OPENVOCS® logo in the lower-left corner one can find the options to import or export saved configurations.
 - Via import, are previously saved configuration file (json) can be loaded-
 - Via export, a json-file is directly download to the download folder on the system.
 - The back button brings one back to the project selection page.